Encouraging School Leaders to Connect Using Social MediaApril 24, 2019

 Selecting your platforms

-It’s also important to gauge what kind of platforms they’d feel comfortable using, and whose accounts they’ll be posting to.
+It’s also important to gauge what kind of platforms they’d feel comfortable using, and whose accounts they’ll be posting on.
 After all, most of Gen Z count Instagram, Snapchat and YouTube amongst their favourite social networks, with less consideration given to platforms like Twitter and Facebook.
 As a result, they may be more comfortable using their preferred platforms, so this is something you should take into consideration.
 Then comes the logistical decisions - will they actually post themselves, or will a staff member conduct quality control first?
 Is there information your marketing team needs to add in post for a better user experience?
 Whose accounts do you actually use - theirs, yours or a newly created offshoot designed for student engagement?
 These are all valid questions, and the answers will differ from school to school, but our rules of thumb are as follows:

-- Stick to platforms that are at least semi-professional.
 Instagram and Facebook are good starters.
 Snapchat may work depending on your school, but it’s important the account doesn’t open itself up to impropriety - Instagram stories serves the same purpose, minus the disappearing images.

-- Have someone vetting your content.
 Trusting your school leaders is all well and good, but it’s also important to have someone check content before it goes live for any errors and to ensure your school’s branding and messaging is consistent.
 Get students to save their videos, photos and text down to phones or laptops and then send them off to your designated staff member for a final check before posting.

-- Use the school accounts, or create new ones.
 When you’re creating a plan for school leaders to connect via social media, it’s important to take a step back and assess your existing social media accounts.
 Are they very professional, or more of a snapshot of a day in the life at your institution?
 If it’s the former, it may be worth creating dedicated ‘offshoot’ profiles that leaders can post to.
 The latter will lend itself better to this kind of content.

 What kind of content works?